BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 > * You can lock your items behind a price paywall, which means users will need to earn enough coin to use your item.
 <!-- {blockquote:.is-success} -->

+> **Why you shouldn't use Vendor Inventories:**
+>
-> **Why you shouldn't use Vendor Inventories:**: While there are certainly meaningful pros to sending your items via Vendor Inventory lists, there are some downsides which can't be overlooked:
+> While there are certainly meaningful pros to sending your items via Vendor Inventory lists, there are some downsides which can't be overlooked:
 > * Sending items to your users via Trader Inventories will halt any chance of your mod being able to be uninstalled from the game once a playthrough has been started.
 > * Installing multiple mods which send items via vendor inventories will cause vanilla items to spawn less frequently during the long rest item rotation.
 > * This will lead to seeing the same modded items over and over again inside of different stores rather than new vanilla items.